nosilver4u/ewww-image-optimizer/readme.txt

 * fixed: Easy IO misses some image URLs on multi-site when using domain-mapping
 * fixed: SVG level cannot be set when using API if svgcleaner was not installed previously
 * fixed: Easy IO URL rewriter changing links if they matched a custom upload folder
+* removed: PHP 7.1 is no longer supported

 = 6.3.0 =
 * added: EIO_LAZY_FOLD override to configure number of images above-the-fold that will be skipped by Lazy Load